Bi-infinite solutions for KdV- and Toda-type discrete integrable systems based on path encodings: Introduction

 \eqbox{Korteweg-de Vries (KdV) equation}{ where $u=(u(x,t))_{x,t\in\mathbb{R}}$.}

 \eqbox{Toda lattice equation}{ for all $n\in\mathbb{Z}$, where $p_n=(p_n(t))_{t\in\mathbb{R}}$, $q_n=(q_n(t))_{t\in\mathbb{R}}$.}

 For each of these systems, an important question concerns the existence and uniqueness of solutions of the defining equations for given initial data.
 In the case of the KdV equation, many results in this direction have been established when the system is started from a smooth function that is periodic or decaying at infinity (see for instance \cite{BonaSmith, Kenig, Kishi}).
 Moreover, in recent years, significant progress has been made in understanding the Cauchy problem for more general initial data.
-Indeed, in \cite{KMV}, Killip, Murphy and Visan constructed a solution of the KdV equation started from white noise, and further showed the invariance in distribution of this solution under the KdV dynamics.
+Indeed, in \cite{Kotani}, Kotani solved the problem for a class of initial data that incorporates ergodic functions.
+And, in \cite{KMV}, Killip, Murphy and Visan constructed a solution of the KdV equation started from white noise, and further showed the invariance in distribution of this solution under the KdV dynamics.
 We note that there has also been extensive work in solving the KdV equation, including demonstrating the invariance of white noise, on the one-dimensional torus \cite{Q, Bourgain}.
 As for the Toda lattice equation, existence and uniqueness of the dynamics is standard for initial data that increase at infinity at a sub-exponential rate \cite{LL}.
 Consequently, one has that for random initial configurations whose law is spatially shift ergodic, the dynamics are almost-surely uniquely well-defined.
 Additionally, the dynamics are known to admit a class of distributionally invariant random configurations whose laws are given by generalized Gibbs measures \cite{SP}.
 The initial value problem has also been considered for variations of the model that include the periodic Toda lattice and the finite Toda lattice (see \cite{Krichever, Moser}).